All data taken from REColorado on February 16, 2018 for the 8 county Denver Metro Area.

-- Interest rates for mortgages remain at low levels.
+- Interest rates for mortgages remain at historically low levels but have increased from this time in 2017.
 The Federal Reserve has slowly been increasing the fed rates and they will continue their policy of lower rates for the short term, but not necessarily through the end of the year.
 This will allow buyers to continue to have a buying power this spring.
-However, the lack of inventory that has created a buyer-frenzy which is causing buyers to continue to bid prices up, may be slowing down this year compared to the two previous years.
-Buyers historically start a bidding war when the market moves up in price and the choices are not available to go a different direction.
 However, with some future uncertainty, their buyer behavior could change to “a wait and see approach” vs. “a bid higher mentality”, causing inventory to continue to rise and sales to slow down through the spring/summer season.

 - Employment growth and stability in the overall economy bodes well for Denver housing to continue at the same pace for at least 4-6 months.
-Sellers will have the upper hand in the price ranges with inventory levels below 3 months of supply.
+Sellers will have the upper hand in the lower price ranges with inventory levels below 1 months of supply.

-Overall the market will decrease in units closed from 2016.
+Overall the market will decrease in units closed from 2017 and January will start a trend of lower year over year sales through 2018.
 Today’s market offers a very unique opportunity in that the lower price homes below $750,000 are rising in price and homes in selected suburban homes priced above $1 million are not rising at the same pace.
 The buyer in the luxury market can really get a great value by purchasing in the next 90 to 180 days.
-This window will close as inventory in the luxury market continues to decrease in inventory.
+This window will close as inventory in the luxury market continues to decrease.

 What Should Buyers Do in Today’s Market?

 - Be Ready To Buy!
 Homes below $500,000 are moving quickly.

 - Know you will not have much room for negotiations during inspections; understand the condition of your new purchase very well.